tuhouwang/WISpec/README.md

 * `Layers` is the number of the layers of media;

-* `Nl`s are the numbers to truncated order of media; Generally speaking, the more complicated the shape of the sound speed profile, the more `Nl`s are needed to accurately fit.
+* `Nl`s are the numbers to truncated order of media.
+Generally speaking, the more complicated the shape of the sound speed profile, the more `Nl`s are needed to accurately fit.